 - Accidental falls in the house

-- Pain, swelling and bleeding of the affected area
+- At first, pain, swelling and bleeding of the affected area

 - Bleeding from the mouth